Limit trees for free group automorphisms: universality: Recognizing and centralizing atoroidal automorphisms

 By index theory, we can replace~$C[\phi]$ with a finite index subgroup again and assume it fixes the orbits of branches in~$T$.
 As the $F$-action on~$T$ is free, the kernel~$\ker(\ell)$ is trivial --- see Proposition~4.2 in~\cite{KL11}.
 So~$C[\phi]$ is free abelian with rank $\le k$. \end{proof}

-Bestvina--Feighn--Handel previously proved that centralizers of \emph{fully irreducible} outer automorphisms are virtually cyclic~\cite[Theorem~2.14]{BFH97}.
-In the first version of this paper, we claimed this second corollary as a new result.
-A referee told us the corollary follows from the Feighn--Handel's work.
+Again, the corollary can be adapted to work for outer automorphisms whose limit pretrees have cyclic point stabilizers.
+Yassine Guerch recently gave another proof of this more general statement using different methods~\cite[Theorem~5.3]{Gue22}.
+With more care, our work or Feighn--Handel's can combine with Andrew--Martino's paper~\cite[Theorem~1.5]{AM22} to characterize the centralizer of an outer automorphism whose restriction to point stabilizers of limit pretrees is linearly growing.

 We think it is open whether arbitrary centralizers are finitely generated.
 For a complete description of arbitrary centralizers, one needs canonical nondegenerate representatives for polynomially growing automorphisms.
 Presumably, a polynomially growing automorphism of degree $d \ge 2$ has a canonical fixed free splitting whose loxodromics are exactly the elements that grow with degree~$d$.